SandeepJagatha/AngularBasicApp/ReadMe.md

 - The Object.prototype property represents the Object prototype object.
 - prototype is an object from which other objects inherits properties.
+- Every JavaScript object has a prototype.
+The prototype is also an object.
+- All JavaScript objects inherit their properties and methods from their prototype.
+- All JavaScript objects inherit the properties and methods from their prototype.
+- Objects created using an object literal, or with new Object(), inherit from a prototype called Object.prototype.Objects created with new Date() inherit the Date.prototype.The Object.prototype is on the top of the prototype chain.